Updated March 2026

 Step 1 — Identify your news hook before you write a word.
 Every Newsweek contributor piece starts with a news event or trend that makes the executive's perspective timely.
 What is happening in the economy, in technology, in business regulation, or in the labor market right now that your experience gives you a specific vantage point on?
 The hook does not have to be breaking news — it can be a developing trend or a policy debate — but it has to exist and be visible to a general news reader.

 Step 2 — Choose Expert Forum or organic editorial path.
-For executives building a byline portfolio and seeking a reliable first Tier-1 placement, the Expert Forum is the right choice.
-The $1,500 investment is justified by the domain authority value of the placement, the editorial support provided, and the time savings of working within a defined application process rather than cold-pitching section editors.
+For executives building a byline portfolio and seeking a more predictable Tier-1 placement, the Expert Forum is often the right choice.
+The membership investment can be justified by the authority value of the placement, the editorial support provided, and the time savings of working within a defined application process rather than cold-pitching section editors.
 For executives who have an unusually strong breaking news angle and existing media relationships, the organic editorial path is worth pursuing simultaneously.

 Step 3 — Apply or pitch with specificity.
 Expert Forum applications require a professional bio, your area of expertise, a proposed article topic, and a brief explanation of your news hook.
 For direct editorial pitches, identify the section editor most relevant to your topic and reach them via LinkedIn with a two-paragraph pitch that states your hook, your angle, and your specific credential to write on this topic.
 Reference a recent Newsweek article in the same section to demonstrate you read the publication carefully.